NATO's Gottemoeller: stronger European defence means stronger NATO

-PRAGUE NATO welcomes the European Union's initiative for a European defence fund as it will help to strengthen the military alliance, NATO Deputy Secretary General Rose Gottemoeller said on Friday.
+PRAGUE (Reuters) - NATO welcomes the European Union's initiative for a European defence fund as it will help to strengthen the military alliance, NATO Deputy Secretary General Rose Gottemoeller said on Friday.

 "At the moment, too many resources are wasted through duplication and lack of coordination," she said at the Defence and Security Conference Prague in the Czech capital.